Precise Image-Guided Breast Biopsies in Gainesville, FL

 Who performs the breast biopsy?

-Dr. Weinshelbaum does low-risk image-guided breast biopsies.
-Although most breast biopsies are performed through image guidance by Dr. Weinshelbaum, biopsies performed by a surgeon may be necessary if an area in the breast cannot be easily biopsied under image guidance.
+Dr. Weinshelbaum performs low-risk image-guided breast biopsies.
+Although most breast biopsies are performed through image guidance, biopsies performed by a surgeon may be necessary if an area in the breast cannot be easily biopsied under image guidance.

 What are the different types of image-guided breast biopsies?

 Image-guided biopsies allow precise targeting of the area that needs further evaluation.
 We perform an ultrasound and mammography-guided biopsies (also called a stereotactic biopsy).
-Biopsies are not frequently recommended, but if a biopsy is necessary, Dr. Weinshelbaum will thoroughly discuss why the biopsy is needed as well as the biopsy plan with you.
+Biopsies are not frequently recommended, but if a biopsy is necessary, Dr. Weinshelbaum will thoroughly discuss why the biopsy is needed.

 How is the image-guided breast biopsy performed?